vladyslav-pauk/grad-stats/README.md

 - **Informative Tooltips**: Hovering over the column headers in the tables will display tooltips with additional information about the column.
 This helps users understand the meaning of each column and the data it represents.

-### Click to Proceed
+### Cross-View Navigation

-- **Program Selection**: Clicking on a program name in the Graduate Programs tab or a university name in the search dropdown will display detailed statistics for that program or university.
+- **Program Selection**: Clicking on a program name in the Programs tab or a university name in the search dropdown will display detailed statistics for that program or university.

 ## Installation